oren0e/gitopen/README.md

 Note: You have to have rust installed with cargo to be able to install this utility.

+### From Github (this repository)

 1. Clone the repo
 2. Run `make install` from the repo's directory

+### From crates.io with Cargo

+1. Run `cargo install gitopen`
+   (From [The Book](https://doc.rust-lang.org/book/ch14-04-installing-binaries.html): "All binaries installed with `cargo install` are stored in the installation root’s bin folder.
+If you installed Rust using rustup.rs and don’t have any custom configurations, this directory will be `$HOME/.cargo/bin`.
+Ensure that directory is in your `$PATH` to be able to run programs you’ve installed with `cargo install`.")

 # Usage